-Harlech beach lies below Harlech's imposing 14th-century castle has one of the few dune systems in the UK that is growing, extending further into Cardigan Bay.
-This designated National Nature Reserve and Site of Special Scientific Interest is well worth further exploration and the large, flat beach is well served with parking, shop, toilets and camp site.
+Harlech beach, which lies below Harlech's imposing 14th-century castle, has one of the few dune systems in the UK that is growing, extending further into Cardigan Bay.
+This designated National Nature Reserve and Site of Special Scientific Interest is well worth further exploration and the large, flat beach is well served with parking, shop, toilets and campsite.
 Keep an eye out for dolphins playing in the bay.

 Bluepool Corner is one of the best plunge pools in Britain, scoured out of the rocks by wave-driven eddies that tumbled giant cobbles in its depths.
 A friend and I had been given a tip-off about its location.
 We arrived on mountain bikes, threw them into the long grass and scampered down the rocky path to join a group of teenagers who were practising somersaults into the dark purple waters.
 I eased myself in and swam around for a while, ‘plumb lining’ to try to calculate the depth.
 As I couldn’t touch the bottom, I rejoined the others who showed me how to do backflips instead.